0xnivek/joe-liquidator/README.md

 ### `liquidator`

-This directory contains all of our smart contracts.
+This directory contains all relevant smart contracts.
 The main one is `liquidator/contracts/JoeLiquidator.sol` which contains an external `liquidate` function:

 ```solidity